Fcarbone99/Personal-Coding-Projects/README.md

 managers (via email) to significant changes and human intervention with the machine.
 In addition, machine operators and floor managers will be able to view the data based on the alerts and information collected, tracking changes in gauges and operation metrics over time.
-The work for this project for CCSU Robotics Lab so all the code is in their private GitHub Repo
+The work for this project for CCSU Robotics Lab so all the code is in their private GitHub Repo.

+# ------------------------------------------------------------------------------

+# Animal Project Fall 2024
+# Authors: Frankie Carbone, Lauren Cedrone, Robert Fanzutti, Kameron Dear

+This project involves the development of a simulation game featuring three creatures—Fire, Water, and Grass—interacting on a 50x50 grid.
+The creatures move randomly and interact with randomly placed objects, evolving based on a point system.
+The game employs multiple design patterns, such as Singleton, Template, Decorator, Factory, Strategy, Composite, Visitor, and Observer, to manage and streamline the complexity of the simulation.
+In summary, the project integrates various design patterns to simulate a dynamic and interactive environment where creatures evolve, interact with obstacles, and plants, and experience random events.
+The game runs in the terminal, with supplementary graphics showing the simulation's story.